jpikl/cfxnes/lib/docs/video-api.md

 #### VideoRenderer

-- `'canvas'` - Rendering using the standard Canvas API.
+- `'canvas'` - Rendering using the Canvas API.
 It is used as fallback when WebGL is not available.
 - `'webgl'` - Rendering using WebGL.
 It reduces CPU usage and possible screen tearing artifacts.
 WebGL is typically faster than the `'canvas'` renderer, but this highly depends on browser, OS, graphic card driver, etc.

 #### VideoPalette